SnackKing/SnackKing.github.io/osu.md

 <dl>
 	<dt>Deans List x8</dt>
 	<dd>
 		<p>I have been extremely successful in my academics throughout my time at Ohio State.
-I made the Dean's List every semester, which requires a GPA of 3.5 or higher. </p>
+I made the Dean's List every semester, which requires a GPA of 3.5 or higher.
+This is a testament to my consistent dedication to learning.</p>
 	</dd>
 	<dt>Magna Cum Laude</dt>
 	<dd>